 Leica 6014157 DD130 Underground Locator Ext Frequency Kit

 CHECK LATEST PRICING

 This professional Leica underground locator kit is a complex package of everything you need to locate underground utilities with the confidence that you are doing so accurately.
 Lecia is a very well trusted brand by professionals (see their brand description above).
 This model is improved over their prior model (the DD120) with more ground penetrating radar frequencies to increase range and accuracy.

 This kit includes a locator, high powered transmitter and carrying bag.
 It can detect pipes, underground wiring and cables as far down as 33 feet with its various operating modes.

 We really like its automatic pinpointing, health checks and alerts – pinpointing means there is no need on your behalf to manually adjust the sensitivity of the locator – which means a child could be trained to use the tool, and alerts can let you know if there is a pipe or cable just below you to avoid damaging a utility – a potentially life saving feature.
 The health check makes sure the tool is working right to avoid false readings, another potential life saving feature.

 It is also well suited for construction sites with a IP54 dust/water rating to make sure it keeps working no matter where you are using it.

 The rechargeable li-on battery powers the transmitter and 6 alkaline batters power the locator.

-As this is an expensive locator, it is well suited to professionals or companies that need a reliable, trustworthy tool that can do it all.
-Cheaper alternatives exist, but they may not be as good at detecting all types of cables or pipes or be as easy to use.
+As this is an expensive tool to help locate underground utilities, it is well suited to professionals or companies that need a reliable, trustworthy tool that can do it all.
+Cheaper utility locator equipment exists, but they may not be as good at detecting all types of cables or pipes or be as easy to use.
 We think the warranty is acceptable but could be longer given the price.